-Animal reservoirs include wild rats, mice, and other rodents.
-Rat fleas and probably cat fleas transmit organisms to humans through bites.
+Animal reservoirs include cats, wild opossums, rats, mice, and other rodents.
+Rat fleas and probably cat fleas and opossum fleas transmit organisms to humans through bites.
 Fleas are also natural reservoirs for R. typhi; infected female fleas can transmit organisms to their progeny.
 Distribution is sporadic but worldwide; the incidence is low but higher in rat-infested areas.

-After an incubation of 6 to 18 days (mean 10 days), a shaking chill accompanies headache and fever.
+After an incubation of 6 to 18 days (mean 10 days), a shaking chill accompanies headache and fever in patients with murine typhus.
 The fever lasts about 12 days; then temperature gradually returns to normal.

 The rash and other manifestations are similar to those of epidemic typhus but are much less severe.
 The early rash is sparse and discrete.

-Mortality is low but is higher in elderly patients.
+Mortality is low but is higher in older patients.

-Primary treatment is doxycycline 200 mg po once followed by 100 mg bid until the patient improves, has been afebrile for 48 h, and has received treatment for at least 7 days.
-Chloramphenicol 500 mg po or IV qid for 7 days is 2nd-line treatment.
+Primary treatment is doxycycline 200 mg orally once followed by 100 mg twice a day in adults until the patient improves, has been afebrile for 48 hours, and has received treatment for at least 7 days.

-Incidence has been decreased by reducing rat and rat flea populations.
+Incidence of murine typhus has been decreased by reducing rat and rat flea populations.
 No effective vaccine exists.

 Murine typhus is transmitted to humans by fleas.